centreon/centreon-archived/doc/en/administration_guide/poller/ssh_key.rst

     $ ssh-keygen -t rsa

 .. note::
-    Hit enter when it prompts for a file to save the key to use the default, or, create one in a specified directory.
+    Hit enter when it prompts for a file to save the key to use the default location, or, create one in a specified directory.
 Leave the passphrase blank if you wish.
 However it is not recommended.
 You will receive a key fingerprint and a randomart image.